dhowe/dialogic/README.md

-Check our [Tendar](https://play.google.com/store/apps/details?id=com.TenderClaws.Tendar.home), the new AR game using Dialogic.
+Check our [Tendar](https://play.google.com/store/apps/details?id=com.TenderClaws.Tendar.home), the new free AR game using Dialogic on your Android device!

 Interested in using the tools in your game or voice-app?
 Send me a note at daniel-@-rednoise-dot-org..._

 # Dialogic :fish: